ikzelf/zbxdb/README.md

 For RAC databases, just connect using 1 instance
 For pluggable database, just connect to a common user to monitor all plugin databases.

 zbxdb.py should be restarted if it accidentally crashes, what very rarely happens.
-On \*nix the  zbxdb_starter takes care for starting all instances of zbxdb.py, with  a 1 second delay.
+On \* nix the  zbxdb_starter takes care for starting all instances of zbxdb.py, with a 1 second delay.
 On Windows zbxdb.py could be implemented as a service that auto starts.
 # Enclosed tools:
 # zbxdb_starter
 this is an aide to[re]start zbxdb in an orderly way.
 Put it in the crontab, every minute.
-It will check the etc directory (note the lack of a leading '/') and start the configuration files named etc/zbxdb.{your_config}.cfg, each given their own logfile.
+It will check the etc directory(note the lack of a leading '/') and start the configuration files named etc/zbxdb.{your_config}.cfg, each given their own logfile.
 Notice the sleep in the start sequence.
 This is done to make sure not all concurrently running zbxdb sessions awake at the same moment.
 Now their awakenings is separated by a second.
 This makes that if running 10 monitors, they are executing their checks one after an other.
 **Schedule this in the crontab, every minute.**
 Make sure that ZBXDB_HOME is defined in your .bash_profile and also add the location of zbxdb.py to your PATH.
-In my case: PATH=$HOME/zbxdb/bin:$PATH
+In my case: PATH =$HOME/zbxdb/bin: $PATH
 # zbxdb_stop
 Just to stop all currently running zbxdb.py scripts for the user.